taymoork2/collab-ui-react/README.md

 8. Jenkins Build Triage
   * Build failures happen - sometimes they are related to your work and sometimes they aren't
   * All contributors are required to triage their failure to a root cause
-  * A GitHub Issue (GHI) will be created with failure details and you will be notified how to triage
+  * A GitHub Issue (GHI) will be created with failure details and you will be notified on Spark how to triage
   * [Atlas Triage Wiki](http://cs.co/atlas-triage)